Kahhhnie/RansomOps-Demo/README.md

 5. Create a pull request.

 ---
-🚨## Disclaimer
-**Disclaimer**: This project is for educational and awareness purposes only.
+🚨**Disclaimer**: This project is for educational and awareness purposes only.
 Unauthorized use of the information provided here for malicious intent is strictly prohibited.